Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Hierarchical Bayesian inverse problem

 We assume that hyperparameters $\lambda$ and $\delta$ are unknown, and we assume that they are random variables distributed according to some hyperprior.
-For example, a common assumption is to use gamma hyper-priors defined by
+For example, a common assumption is to use gamma hyperpriors defined by